 Here are a few questions you can use during a one-on-one or coaching session:

-- "Would you rather get praise or acknowledgement in front of the team or in private?"
+"Would you rather get praise or acknowledgment in front of the team or in private?"

 Motivation is an art, not a science.
 Although these strategies have been proven to be successful, it's worth experimenting to find the optimal sales incentives program for your team, objectives, and culture.